 Abengoa Bioenergy reached sustained capacity at their 88 million gallon per year (950,000 lpd), state-of-the-art fuel ethanol facility located in Mt.
 Vernon, Indiana in January 2010 after 18 month engineering/construction time.

 This is the second Abengoa Bioenergy plant in the U.S. that utilizes technology licensed by VOGELBUSCH USA Inc., including the Vogelbusch MultiCont© continuous fermentation process.
 The facility uses 32 million bushels (813,000 metric tons) of local corn and produces approximately 250,000 metric tons of distiller’s dried grains with solubles (DDGS) annually.

-RAZI YEAST & ALCOHOL Co. - Ahvaz, Iran
+RAZI YEAST & ALCOHOL COMPANY - Ahvaz, Iran

 Razi Yeast & Alcohol Company, formerly Sugar Cane By-Products Corporation, assigned Vogelbusch with the process design, engineering and supply of a complete plant for the production of baker's yeast from cane molasses.